© Parkgate Society 2019

 12. Dover Cottage - believed to be where Emma Hart (nee Lyon), later Lady Hamilton, the mistress of Admiral Nelson, stayed whilst on a sea-bathing trip.

-13. Mostyn House School - run by the Grenfell family from 1862 to 2010, the black and white facade was built in 1932.
+13. Mostyn House - was a school run by the Grenfell family from 1862 to 2010; the black and white facade was built in 1932.
 This building now houses more than 40 apartments.

 14. The double hedge - marks the line of the railway that once ran to the coal mine at Little Neston.